top of page

 About

-Radon is a triannual online journal publishing prose and poetry relating to science fiction, anarchism, transhumanism, and dystopia.
+Radon is an award-winning triannual journal publishing prose and poetry relating to science fiction, anarchism, transhumanism, and dystopia.
 We pay semi-professional rates.

-We publish quality literature every January, May, and September.
+We publish quality literature every mid-January, May, and September.

 Epic Journeys - Sam Chivers